venantius/glow/README.md

 ## Special Thanks

-I owe a big debt to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), whose work was a constant reference as I was writing Glow's regular expressions.
+I owe a big debt of gratitutde to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), whose work was a constant reference as I was writing Glow's regular expressions.

-I also owe [@brandonbloom](https://github.com/brandonbloom) for his work on [fipp](https://github.com/brandonbloom/fipp) and [@greglook](https://github.com/greglook) for his work on [puget](https://github.com/greglook/puget) and [whidbey](https://github.com/greglook/whidbey) - their work on pretty-printing Clojure documents was what started me down this road in the first place.

 ## TODO